 Conclusion

 In a formal sense, we know little about the benefits of providing health and medical students clinical education through SLCS in UHC.
 The HTAG members have defined the setting and outlined the aspirations, challenges and enablers.
-Future work of the HTAG group will be to develop resources and identify a Quality Assurance Framework (QAF) which will include strategies confirm or deny our assumptions that within this unique setting: that the education provided is effective and enhances personalised learning, is of high-quality and provides mechanisms for the early detection of and effective interventions for ‘at risk’ students and; that UHCs provide an ideal environment to support inter-professional training.
+Future work of the HTAG group will be to develop resources and identify a Quality Assurance Framework (QAF) which will include strategies confirm or deny our assumptions that within this unique Australian setting: that the education provided is effective and enhances personalised learning, is of high-quality and provides mechanisms for the early detection of and effective interventions for ‘at risk’ students and; that UHCs provide an ideal environment to support inter-professional training.
 Also included in the QAF will be strategies to identify: the cost-benefit analysis; the educational value of different clinical education models and; an evaluation framework for identifying stakeholder’s views of the benefits challenges and enablers of an education through this unique health education setting.
-We now look to our colleagues for their contribution, assistance and comment.
+We now look to our Australian and international colleagues for their contribution, assistance and comment.

 Acknowledgements: